70MHz Band: 70.000 – 70.500MHz

 70MHz Band Licence conditions

 In the UK the 70MHz (4 Metre) band is allocated with Secondary status.
 It is available on the basis of non-interference to other services outside of the UK.
-The power limit is 160W (22dBW) and permitted modes are Morse, telephony, data, facsimile (fax) and radio teletype (RTTY.).
+For Full Licensees the power limit is restricted to 160W (22dBW) - lower than normal.

 Understanding the 70MHz Band Plan

 The philosophy behind band planning is that it assigns frequencies for certain activities in such a way that all current users can practice the various modes of amateur radio with a minimum of mutual interference.